Building engineering teams that ship in the AI era

 - Outward: writing, hiring, communitySoon

 External presence compounds across years.
-Not a side project.
-A core asset.
+A core asset built slowly.

 - The long game of reputationSoon